UWPCE-PythonCert-ClassRepos/Python310-Fall-2020/notes/lesson06.rst

 This is a simple example of a "fixture". pytest has features to make more complex fixtures -- but this will do for now.

+What if your donor db is global?
+YOu can reset that, too!

+(Let's look at my solution)

 Comprehensive Testing
 ---------------------

 Comprehensive testing is HARD.
 In fact, it's impossible.

-We do what we can -- but what to do when you find a hole?
+We do what we can -- but what to do when you find an issue that wasn't tested for?

 In the supplied tests for trigrams, there was a test for make_sentence(): That's a tricky one, as it's supposed to be random.
 So it tested for some aspects of what the function returned, but very much missed some!